AlTasinMahmud/saucedemo.com-playwright/README.md

 # saucedemo.com-playwright
-3 automation scripts for saucedemo.com using Playwright
+Three automation scripts for saucedemo.com using Playwright

 # 🚀 SauceDemo Playwright Automation Project

 This project contains automated end-to-end tests for the [SauceDemo](https://www.saucedemo.com) website, built using Playwright and JavaScript according to the question of Ostad